normandy7/normandy7/README.md

 - 👋 Hi, I'm Sabine!
 I work as a technical writer.
-- 👀 I'm interested in technical communication, documentation, education, localization, and linguistics.
+- 👀 I'm interested in technical communication, documentation tools, data science, and localization.
-- 🌱 I'm currently learning JavaScript and MediaWiki.
-- 📫 You can connect with me on LinkedIn.
-To find me, try searching for `sabine technical communication specialist nokia`
+- 📫 You can connect with me on LinkedIn: https://www.linkedin.com/in/sabine-nyholm/